 1. Class participation, 35%.
-Since this is a seminar I expect that you will complete all the required readings before class to the point where you can critique or defend any reading.
-Feel free to work in groups and pool notes, I will never know if you don't actually do the reading if the notes are good and it's good training for the future.
+Since this is a small seminar you should complete all the required readings before class to the point where you can critique or defend any reading.
+Feel free to work in groups and pool notes.

 Here are some thoughts on how to attack the readings:1